bunq/sdk_php/src/Exception/EXCEPTION.md

 const DEVICE_DESCRIPTION = 'This will cause BadRequestException to be thrown.';

 try{
-    //Make a call that might fail
+    // Make a call that might fail
     $apiContext = ApiContext::create(BunqEnumApiEnvironmentType::SANDBOX(), API_KEY, DEVICE_DESCRIPTION);
 } catch (BadRequestException $error){
     // Do something if exception is thrown.